 Indoor Gardening for Winter

 The premise of the indoor growing began with marijuana—that became the framework for the indoor vegetable and herb garden.
-I needed to keep one mother plant going through the winter View Article
+I needed to keep one mother plant going through the winter to clone from come early spring.
+There was open soil taunting me.
+In the beginnings of winter here on Wheaton View Article

 Top 4 New Garden Varieties for 2017

-Top 4 New Garden Varieties for 2017 is by Amanda Pelletier, Alton, Maine In the depth of a Maine winter there is nothing better than kicking back by the woodstove View Article
+Top 4 New Garden Varieties for 2017 is by Amanda Pelletier, Alton, Maine In the depth of a Maine winter there is nothing better than kicking back by the woodstove with a hot coffee while flipping through garden catalogues.
+If this isn’t your dream—you might be on the wrong website.
+To View Article